Correlative conjunctions work only in pairs:

 - The newspaper reported that not only the hurricane but also the ensuing floods caused millions of dollars worth of damage.

-- Does anyone know whether the president or the vice president was responsible for providing the announcement
+- Does anyone know whether the president or the vice president was responsible for providing the announcement to the press?

 Remember that when either is used without or and neither is used without nor, it acts as an adjective or pronoun.

 - Either movie seems to be a good choice. (adjective)

 - Either seems like a good choice to me. (pronoun)